 - account information services.

-Electronic money or e-money is the digital equivalent of cash and can be software or hardware-based.
-Card-based e-money is commonly stored on a prepaid card, an electronic purse or wallet.
+Electronic money or E-money is the digital equivalent of cash and can be software or hardware-based.
+Card-based E-money is commonly stored on a prepaid card, an electronic purse or a wallet.
 Similarly, it may also be stored in a payment account.
 The legal framework for electronic money was established by Directive 2000/46/EC.
 More recently, Electronic Money Directive 2 or EMD2 was adopted to modernise the framework for the issuance of electronic money and enable innovation in doing so.

 The Bank of Lithuania is the Lithuanian financial services regulator.
-It supervises firm ranging from payment service providers, credit institutions, electronic money institutions, consumer credit firms, insurance providers and investment firms.
+It supervises firms ranging from payment service providers, credit institutions, electronic money institutions, consumer credit firms, insurance providers and investment firms.

 - A newcomer programme for firms looking to set up their fintech in Lithuania.

-- A smooth licensing process – 3 months for electronic money or payment institution licenses.
+- A smooth licencing process – 3 months for electronic money and payment institution licences.